The central hub for teamwork in Office 365

 Software rollout across Saarland University

-Saarland University has organized access to Microsoft Teams for all members of the university via their personal HIZ (UdS) account (information as of 9 April 2020).
+Saarland University has organized access to Microsoft Teams for all members of the university via their personal HIZ (UdS) account (information of April 2020).
 Users can sign in to Teams using their existing username and password.

 Please note that you must use the full username, i.e. the HIZ (UdS) ID code together with the ending ‘@uni-saarland.de’.
 For example: for Maria Mustermann, whose UdS ID code is ‘mamu003’, the full username would be email@example.com.